Old State BankHome | Photos | Events | History |

 A Brief History of the 1833 Old State Bank

-Through more than 178 years of often turbulent history, the Old State Bank has survived as a proud monument to Decatur’s past and the development of banking in Alabama.
-Built in 1833 to house the Tennessee Valley branch of the state bank, the bank was chartered as the Branch of the Bank of the State of Alabama at Decatur, and is now known by its common name as the “Old Bank.”
+Through nearly 200 years of often turbulent history, the Old State Bank has survived as a proud monument to Decatur’s past and the development of banking in Alabama.
+Built in 1833 to house the Tennessee Valley branch of the state bank, the bank was chartered as a branch of the Bank of the State of Alabama at Decatur, and is now known by its common name as the “Old State Bank.”
 The building is important not only for its rich history associated with its diverse use, but also for its contribution to the architectural history and landscape of Alabama.

 After the bank failed, the building saw diverse use.
-During the Civil War, the Old Bank served as a Union army hospital, and is one of only a handful of buildings to survive the town’s destruction during the war.
+During the Civil War, the Old State Bank served as a Union army hospital, and was one of only four buildings to survive the town’s destruction during the war.
 Scar marks on the bank’s columns bear witness to the skirmishes fought nearby.
-From 1881-1902, the First national bank of Decatur occupied the space and helped to finance the town’s regrowth in the aftermath of the war.
+From c.1881-c.1902, the First National Bank of Decatur occupied the space and helped to finance the town’s regrowth in the aftermath of the war.
 In the twentieth century, the bank was used as a boardinghouse where a quarter could buy a meal and a bed.
-In the 1930’s, the building was renovated as WPA project as a civic meeting space.
+In the 1930s, the building was renovated as a WPA project as a civic meeting space.
 The building was later donated to and used by the American Legion.
-In the 1960’s, Decatur began to grow away from the traditional heart of the downtown, and the Old Bank entered a period of decline.
-Concerned citizens voiced the need to preserve the structure, and in 1976, the American Legion donated the building to the City of Decatur.
-Under the direction of the Old Bank Board of Directors and the City of Decatur, the building is being developed as a historic site museum interpreting the building’s use in the 1830’s as a bank and cashier’s apartment.
-In addition to the physical work on the building, the staff is working to create programming and special events that relate to local heritage and culture.
+In the 1960s, Decatur began to grow away from the traditional heart of the downtown, and the Old State Bank entered a period of decline.
+Concerned citizens voiced the need to preserve the structure, and in the mid-1970s, the American Legion donated the building to the City of Decatur.
+The building was restored in the late 1970s and early 1980s as a historic museum interpreting the building’s use in the 1830s as a bank and cashier’s apartment.

-As Alabama’s oldest standing bank building, the Old Bank preserves an important part of local and state history.
-Both yesterday and today, it is a symbol of ambition and the will to prosper.
+As Alabama’s oldest standing bank building, the Old State Bank preserves an important part of local and state history.
+It is a symbol of ambition and the will to prosper in the city of Decatur.

 Decatur Time Capsule